-- · Report to work promptly. - Notify supervisors in advance if they will be late or absent from work. - · Refrain from conducting personal business and schoolwork during scheduled work hours. - · Accurately report the hours worked (sign time sheet). - · Dress appropriately according to position. - · Monitor earnings in relation to their Federal Work Study award. - · Give two weeks' notice before resigning.
+- Report to work promptly. - Notify supervisors in advance if they will be late or absent from work. - Refrain from conducting personal business and schoolwork on the job. - Accurately report the hours worked (sign time sheet). - Dress appropriately according to position. - · Monitor earnings in relation to their Federal Work Study award. - · Give two weeks' notice before resigning.